 Why is life so hard?
 This is a question we’ve all asked at some point.
 Things happen in our lives, normally without warning.
-If you’ve read any of my articles you’ll know I’ve suffered with anxiety and depression in the past – It’s because of these feelings I’m a deep thinker and always I like to be totally open about how I’m feeling and how I want to keep getting healthier as my life goes on.
+If you’ve read any of my articles you’ll know I’ve suffered from anxiety and depression in the past – It’s because of these feelings I’m a deep thinker and always I like to be totally open about how I’m feeling and how I want to keep getting healthier as my life goes on.

 Asking this question about life, I believe is important.
 It’s important because we’ve all had hardships at some stage in our lives and question why it’s so damn hard.
 Depending on what stage you’re at in your life or how you feel right now, I’ve probably felt it.
-You see, I like to ask the hard questions and face them straight on and hopefully you can relate to what I’m going to say here.
+You see, I like to ask the hard questions and face them straight on and hopefully, you can relate to what I’m going to say here.

 No matter what you’re going through, I believe life is hard because we set expectations for our lives from an early stage.
 If you’ve read my story, you’ll know that I’ve always felt like I’ve had no direction in my life.
 I’ve always felt uneasy about the future and how I should be spending my time to make things worthwhile.

-Even though I felt like I had no clear vision for my and had a lack of goals – I had expectations.
+Even though I felt like I had no clear vision for myself and had a lack of goals – I had expectations.
 These expectations are the things that cause us the most heartache when they don’t materialise.

 I have my own family but that’s all that has come from my expectations, although I am of course grateful for my family and proud of them.
 You may argue that if I really wanted the other things too then I might have made them priorities, but the bottom line is, I set my expectations too high when I was a lot younger and I didn’t give myself a road map..
 If the things you dream about never come around, you can start feeling a bit lost.